MobileRoboticsSkoltech/3D-plane-segmentation/peac/README.md

 ## Testing repo:

 If you are using docker image by default the path of working directory will be in `build` folder.
 You can use  `.pcd` format as a dataset format.
 First you have to write all the `.pcd` files into `lists.txt` and put it with `.pcd` files into `input` folder that you indicated before runnig docker image.
+Here is the example link[https://github.com/ai4ce/peac/tree/master/data/andreashaus].
 To test the library, use following general command:

 ```
 ./plane_fitter_pcd